avlml-open/aiml-education-materials/README.md

 ## Current materials

-### Graceful Stretch / Brain-Healthy Activity Planner
+### gentle Stretch / Brain-Healthy Activity Planner

 A participant-facing handout for gentle movement and brain-health education.
 It includes: